Besicovitch and doubling type properties in metric spaces: Properties related to the Besicovitch covering theorem

 \section{Properties related to the Besicovitch covering theorem}

 By a disjoint collection of sets, we mean that all the sets in such a collection are disjoint.
+Unless otherwise stated we will assume that metric spaces, collections of balls, etc, are nonempty, in order to avoid trivialities.

 The strong Besicovitch covering property, as far as I know, appears for the first time in \cite[Theorem 4.2 ii)]{Ri}.
 The notion of Besicovitch covering property is taken from \cite{LeRi}, but the condition had been utilized before.
-The definition of Besicovitch intersection property also comes from \cite{LeRi} (where it is called the weak Besicovitch covering property); note that unlike \cite{LeRi}, we do not require Besicovitch families to be finite.
+The definition of Besicovitch intersection property comes essentially from \cite{LeRi} (where it is called the weak Besicovitch covering property).